john-hartley/GoCardless.Api/README.md

 There is no documentation whatsoever at the moment beyond this readme.

-These are the 3 major areas that need addressing.
+These are the 3 major areas that need addressing before this client can be considered beta.